 - Osteoarthritis of knee, ankle, large toe and other painful foot joints.

-- Often combined with other podiatry treatments – prolotherapy, biomechanical adjustments (paddings, tapings, orthotics and footwear adjustments where appropriate) for best outcome.
+- Often combined with other podiatry treatments – biomechanical adjustments (paddings, tapings, orthotics and footwear adjustments where appropriate) for best outcome.

 Platelet Rich Plasma

 Platelet rich plasma (PRP), is utilized when the normal healing process fails.
 After an injury, the platelets in our blood are activated, releasing growth factors that help to heal damaged tissues.
 The process of PRP involves blood collection (venupuncture – akin to pathology for blood tests), which is then centrifuged to separate and concentrate the platelets, and extracted under sterile conditions.
-The platelet concentration in PRP are 3-5 times above normal levels.
-This platelet rich plasma is activated and injected using sterile technique into the site of injury.
+The platelet concentration in PRP are at least 3-5 times above normal levels.
+This platelet rich plasma is injected using sterile technique into the site of injury.
 Usually 3-4 injections are required 2 weeks apart.
 It is an effective treatment for damaged tendons, ligaments and osteoarthritis.
 A recent study compared a single PRP injection to a cortisone injection to treat chronic plantar fasciitis, which had shown to fail after 4 months of conservative treatment.
 It concluded, “PRP was more effective and durable than cortisone injection for the treatment of chronic recalcitrant cases of plantar fasciitis”.

 Another version of prp – Platelet rich fibrin bio active matrix is a novel application that seeks to accelerate wound healing.
 In this process, after blood is taken, it is centrifuged, activated, then incubated to engineer a clot.
 The platelet concentration is aimed at a 2-3 fold increase compared to normal blood, which has been reported to provide optimum benefit.
 It is applied to the wound, progressively releasing a wide range of growth factors for over 5 days, and is particularly useful for difficult Diabetic/Ischaemic wounds/ulcers that fail to heal through traditional methods.
 This treatment is required on a weekly basis and incorporated with other ulcer treatments in our clinic.